 Millions of engineers and scientists in industry and academia use MatLab.
-You can use MatLab for a range of applications, including deep learning and machine learning, signal processing and communications, image and video processing, control systems, test and measurement, computational finance, and computational biology.
+You can use MatLab for a wide range of applications including deep learning, machine learning, signal processing and communications.
+Other applications including image and video processing, control systems, test and measurement, computational finance, and computational biology.

 OneDrive (Microsoft's internet-based storage platform) is available for use with external (non-UofM) colleagues.
 Learn more about or OneDrive by visiting our OneDrive page.
 This service will provide a solution for sharing documents with others while working on research, class projects, or administrative collaboration.
 Remember, use of this service should align with all UofM policies and guidelines.
 (Please see UM1691 Campus Data Security Policy and the ITS Data Storage Guidelines.)
 Each UofM faculty, staff, or student are allotted 5TB of storage space in OneDrive.

 To access OneDrive, visit the University of Memphis Office 365 Webmail site (authenticate using your UUID and password).
 Look for the App Launcher (9 tiles in a square) at the upper left of the screen (near "Office 365" logo).
 Select OneDrive and let the collaboration begin!

 Our OneDrive documentation highlights the features of Office 365 - OneDrive.
 ITS Center for Teaching & Learning will provide documentation and training.
 Visit Learning Curve for a listing of trainings.